aprilcampos/rent-scheduler/README.md

 # Coding Test for handling Rent Payment Schedule, Rent Changes and Incorporated Different Payment Methods

+Note: I purposely did not used RoR framework and only used plain Ruby to follow the instruction stated from the test as Ruby Developer.

 To run this, please make sure that:
 - Ruby is installed to your local machine.
 - Open your Preferred IDE or text editor (e.g., VS Code, Sublime, Vim)